 Here again, I want to quote the PUBG game that lets you compete with 100 people at a time, and you need to survive till last to be the winner.
 That sounds like adrenaline rushing through your blood while being alive.
 Many apps keep you reminding about the high score, so that, the user stay encouraged to keep on competing and that will automatically make your app addictive.

 Here, collaboration has a little bit of competitive spirit involved.
 When you have people involved in the same task, you get pumped up to perform better than others, and if this thing is infused in the app, it will make the user open the app again and compete with others.
 And who knows, it may make the app addictive.

 The best example of this is the multi-player games that involve people from your family and friend circle.
 And I hope, nobody wants to get beaten by your best buddy; I understand how taunts can do the trick.

 FOMO or Fear Of Missing Out is one of the best tools to drive the users to open the app again and again and make it addictive.
-For this, you need to add some or the other element in the app that the user don’t want to miss and thus, it will bring a good mobile app engagement.
+For this, you need to add some of the other elements in the app that the user doesn’t want to miss and thus, it will bring a good mobile app engagement.
 PUBG, Snapchat, and Clash of Clans are the best examples of addictive apps, that I can quote here.
 In PUBG, your clan and friends can continue to play even without the presence of the user, and in this way, they can earn a better rank and accomplishments.
 Then in Snapchat, you have just a chance to view the snap from your friends.
-So, no one wants to miss on any update, especially from their friends.
+So, no one wants to miss any update, especially from their friends.